espocrm/documentation/docs/administration/jobs.md

 ## Running jobs in parallel processes

 By default jobs are executed one by one that may cause situations when one job blocks the execution of the next job for some time (usually it's not more than one minute).
 To avoid this, it's possible to run jobs in parallel processes.
-The parameter is available at Administration > Scheduled Jobs > Jobs in the top-right corner > Settings in the top right corner.
+The parameter is available at Administration > Jobs > Settings (in the top-right corner).

-Available since version 5.5.0.

-Requires pcntl and posix extensions.
+Requires *pcntl* and *posix* extensions.
 Some server configurations may restrict the ability to run child processes.

 Windows is not supported.

 ## Running specific job manually in CLI

-Available since version 5.6.0.

 Command:
 ```